julzaza/wildwitchherbs/_posts/2026-04-21-common-protection-rituals-mistakes.md

 It needs to work.

 Sometimes that means rosemary over the door, a clean floor washed with bitter herbs, and the quiet certainty that what does not belong here will not stay.

+If you want the actual workings behind this: threshold protection, floor washes, boundary-setting, smoke methods, structured in the order traditional practice used them:

+→ **[Household Protection Ritual Guide](https://wildwitchherbs.gumroad.com/l/witchy-protective-herbs-for-the-home)** goes deeper into these traditional methods.

+12 folk workings + 1 ritual to bind a living plant to your threshold.
+PDF, instant download. $5.95

 ---